scaffold-eth/scaffold-eth/README.md

-# 🏗 scaffold-eth / Nifty Ink
+# 🏗 scaffold-eth / XNFT

 NFT artwork created and sold on xDAI using meta transactions, burner wallets, and bridged to Ethereum.

 ```
-git clone -b nifty-ink-dev https://github.com/austintgriffith/scaffold-eth.git nifty-ink
+git clone -b xnft https://github.com/austintgriffith/scaffold-eth.git xnft
 ```

-### Running nifty.ink on xDai / Mainnet
+### Running xnft on xDai / Mainnet
-_This will run the nifty.ink frontend on the production smart contracts on xDai / Mainnet._
+_This will run the xnft frontend on the production smart contracts on xDai / Mainnet._

 Create a .env file with the following variables in `packages/react-app`
 ```